CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Experiment

 \section{Experiment}

 Our experimental design aims to evaluate the effectiveness and efficiency of our CSCPR against SOTA methods in RGB-D place recognition.
-To ensure a fair comparison, we conducted training and evaluation across both established dataset, ScanNet-PR, which uses a 3m threshold to select the database frames for place recognition, and also newly proposed datasets, ScanNetIPR and ARKitIPR, which use overlap to select frames. \rev{For each dataset, we perform both training and testing for all models.} The models are trained on 8 Tesla-V100 GPUs, and the input point clouds of CSCPR are constrained to 3000 points by voxelization downsampling.
+To ensure a fair comparison, we conducted training and evaluation across multiple datasets, including ScanNet-PR, which uses a 3m threshold to select the database frames for place recognition, and newly proposed datasets, ScanNetIPR and ARKitIPR, which use overlap to select frames.
+For each dataset, we perform both training and testing for all models.
+The models are trained on 8 Tesla-V100 GPUs, and the input point clouds of CSCPR are constrained to 3000 points by voxelization downsampling.
 Evaluations are conducted in the device with an NVIDIA RTX A5000 GPU and an Intel Xeon(R) W-2255 CPU.
-The primary metric used for evaluation is the Recall@k, which \rev{is the percentage of cases where at least one within top-k candidates is positive.} Our experiments are structured into two distinct evaluations:
+The primary metric used for evaluation is the Recall@1-3, which is the percentage of cases where at least one within top-k candidates is positive.
+Our experiments are structured into three distinct evaluations:

-\textbf{E1: End-to-End Solution Evaluation} As mentioned in Section~\ref{sec:intro}, RGB-D indoor place recognition reranking is not well explored and we also did not find any integrated approaches with two stages for RGB-D place recognition.
-To make a fair comparison, we compare SOTA RGB-D approaches with global retrieval with our CSCPR$^1$ in a public large-scale RGB-D dataset, ScanNet-PR~\cite{cgis}.
-This experiment also evaluates the performance of new RGB-D point cloud-based datasets.
-We evaluate both RGB-D and point-cloud approaches in new datasets, ScanNetIPR and ARKtIPR.

-\textbf{E2: Place-Recognition Reranking Evaluation} To make a fair comparison, we compare all the place-recognition reranking approaches with the same Global Retrieval stage.
-We evaluate the impact of our innovations, SCC and CSCC, on the reranking performance.
-We quantitatively and qualitatively demonstrate CSCPR's superior reranking performance in terms of accuracy and processing speed, which are our design criteria, than various SOTA approaches.
+\textbf{E1: Place-Recognition Reranking Evaluation} This experiment is to evaluate the performance of our innovations, SCC and CSCC, on reranking.
+To make a fair comparison, we compare all the place-recognition reranking approaches with the same global retrieval stage.
+We quantitatively and qualitatively demonstrate CSCPR's superior reranking performance in terms of accuracy and processing speed, which are our design criteria, over various SOTA approaches.

-Through this experimental design, we aim to not only validate the performance of CSCPR but also to contribute valuable datasets to the community, facilitating further advancements in RGB-D indoor place recognition.